Ramez08/cs50/README.md

 ## Acknowledgments

 I would like to express my gratitude to [Professor David J. Malan](https://cs.harvard.edu/malan/) and the entire CS50x team for providing this excellent learning opportunity.
-Special thanks to [mention any TA or person who helped you] for their support and guidance throughout the course.

 Feel free to reach out if you have any questions or if you'd like to connect.
 Happy coding! 🚀